Leafwing-Studios/fop-rules/docs/character-options/classes/shaman.md

 ## Manifestations

-The elemental power wielded by the Shaman is a product of their deeply personal relationship with the land; no two Shaman’s are truly alike.
-At level 1, you learn your first two **manifestations,** which allow you to shape and wield the elements in powerful but dangerous ways.
-Select these from the list of Manifestations that follows the list of class features.
+The elemental power wielded by the Shaman is a product of their deeply personal relationship with the land; no two Shaman’s are truly alike. **Manifestations,** which allow you to shape and wield the elements in powerful but dangerous ways, growing as you pour more energy into them.

+You learn 3 manifestations at level 1 selected from the [Shaman Manifestations](../powers/shaman-manifestations.md) section of the book.
+You learn an additional manifestation at level 4, 8, 12, 16 and 19.

 ## Domain